Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Numerical results

 \subsubsection{Tuning the Golub \& Greif strategy}

-In Figure~\ref{fig:hybrid:gamma} we depict the evolution of the number of \CG iterations and relative accuracy as we increase the parameter $\gamma$ from $10^4$ to $10^8$ in HyKKT.
+We observe that as the regularization $\gamma$ increases, the \CG algorithm converges faster.
+However, this comes at the cost of reduced accuracy.
+Figure~\ref{fig:hybrid:gamma} depicts the evolution of the number of \CG iterations and relative accuracy as $\gamma$ increases from $10^4$ to $10^8$ in HyKKT.
+The number of \CG iterations decreases tenfold as $\gamma$ increases, but the relative residual norm increases linearly with $\gamma$.
+Thus, a trade-off exists between \CG execution time and solution accuracy.

-On the algorithmic side, we observe that the higher the regularization $\gamma$, the faster the \CG algorithm: we decrease the total number of iterations spent in \CG by a factor of 10.
-However, we have to pay a price in term of accuracy: for $\gamma > 10^8$ the solution returned by the linear solver is not accurate enough and the IPM algorithm has to proceed to additional primal-dual regularizations.

-On the numerical side, the table in Figure~\ref{fig:hybrid:gamma} compares the time spent in the IPM solver on the CPU (using CHOLMOD) and on the GPU (using the solver {\tt cuDSS}).
-Overall {\tt cuDSS} is faster than CHOLMOD, leading to a 4x-8x speed-up in the total IPM solution time.
-We note also that the assembly of the condensed matrix $K_\gamma$ parallelizes well on the GPU, with a reduction in the assembly time from $\approx 8s$ on the CPU to $\approx 0.2s$ on the GPU.
+The table in Figure~\ref{fig:hybrid:gamma} compares the IPM solution time on the CPU (using Pardiso) and on the GPU (using {\tt cuDSS}).
+Overall, {\tt cuDSS} is faster than Pardiso, leading to a 4x-8x speedup in total IPM solution time.
+We also note that the assembly of the condensed matrix $K_\gamma$ parallelizes effectively on the GPU, with assembly time reduced from $\approx 8$s on the CPU to $\approx 0.2$s on the GPU (the assembly of the KKT system is not parallelized on the CPU).